amejiarosario/amejiarosario.github.io/source/_posts/2016-08-19-Node-Package-Manager-NPM-Tutorial.md

 Node Package Manager (NPM) is a CLI tool to manage dependencies.
 It also allows you to publish packages to the NPM website and find new modules.

-In this section, we are going to get hands on NPM.
-We will cover from how to install it to how to download, uninstall and manage packages.
-While we are doing this we will use practical examples to drive the concepts home.
+In this section, we are going to get hands-on NPM.
+We will cover how to install it to how to download, uninstall, and manage packages.
+While we are doing this, we will use practical examples to drive the concepts home.

 # How to install/update NPM?